 If you want to find out about the history of care services, you can search for information about care homes, hospitals, GP practices, dental surgeries and other services that are no longer registered with us.

 We include this information online so you can find out about the history of care at a particular site or read reports on services that have closed.

 There are several reasons why a particular 'provider' or 'location' page becomes 'archived' on this website.
 Usually it's because a care service has stopped operating or been taken over by another organisation.

-Where you see a 'location' (such as a hospital, GP surgery, dental practice, care home) marked as 'archived', it's likely to be as a result of one of the following scenarios:
+Where you see a 'location' (such as a hospital, GP surgery, dental practice, care home) marked as 'archived', it's likely to be for one of these reasons:

 - The provider voluntarily closes it – for example, a private healthcare clinic closes because it is no longer profitable.

 - We take enforcement action to close it – for example, we close a care home after our inspectors find evidence of poor care or abuse.

 - The legal entity providing the service changes – for example, a home care agency is taken over by another company.

 - The service changes address – for example, a GP surgery moves to a new building to take advantage of better facilities.

 - Changes to the provider's registration with us mean that this address no longer counts as a 'registered location'.

 - Services regulated by us are no longer provided – for example, since 1 October 2013 we do not regulate some fertility clinics.

 Where you see a 'provider' (such as an NHS trust, a health or social care company, a partnership of GPs or dentists, or a home care agency) marked as 'archived', it's likely to be for one of these reasons:

 - The provider stops operating – for example, a care home company closes down.